Gdoc/Admin

 The risk of death from influenza has declined over time, but globally, hundreds of thousands of people still die from the disease each year.

-Globally, seasonal influenza kills 400,000 people from respiratory disease each year on average.
+Globally, seasonal influenza kills an average of 700,000 people each year from respiratory disease or cardiovascular disease.
 During large flu pandemics, when influenza strains evolved substantially, the death toll was even higher.

 However, the risk of dying from influenza has declined substantially over time due to improved sanitation, healthcare, and vaccination.